imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

 x2 = 3 + y0;
 y1 = x2 + y0;
 ```

-This property allows for _substitution_: we can safely substitute all occurences of `x2` with `3 +
+The reason we are interested in SSA is that this property allows for _substitution_: we can safely
-y0`, for example, whereas previously we would have to keep control-flow in mind.
-In general, the
+substitute all occurences of `x2` with `3 + y0`, for example, whereas previously we would have to
-ability to analyze the previous values of variables, and do algebra with them, makes a huge class
+keep control-flow in mind.
+In general, the ability to analyze the previous values of variables, and
-of analysis passes and optimizations _much_ easier to implement.
+do algebra with them, makes a huge class of analysis passes and optimizations _much_ easier to
+implement.

 In the presence of branching, however, converting to SSA gets a bit more complicated: given
 ```